Makinates/Fikayo-Infastructure/WK2/TASK1/Readme.md

 ![OpenID Connect](./Assets/OpeniId.png)

-- Created a bucket to store my terraform state files.
+- Created a bucket to store my terraform state files(github-action-flow).

-- Then I created a custoim trust policy which is the role the user will assume when they sign in using their github credentials.
+- Then I created a custom trust policy which is the role the user will assume when they sign in using their github credentials.

 ```
 {